cheshirecats/Ivory/README.md

 Ivory
 =====

-Ivory is a high-performance standalone WebSocket server in C++.
+Ivory is a high-performance standalone server in C++.

 I am working on the HTTP part at the moment.